jonburdon/race-hub/README.md

 #### HTML Validation
 Basic vaildation has been carried out on the home page.
 This identified some small errors in html which have been corrected.
 Errors were reduced from 81 to 18.

+#### CSS Validation

+#### Python Validation
+Python code was checked in a validator.
+There is still some cleaning to do - errors relate to white space in the code.

 ## [Acknowledgements](#acknowledgements)
 [Developer Aims](#developer-aims) | [UX](#ux) | [User Stories and Corresponding Features](#user-stories-and-features) | [UI Structure](#ui-structure) | [Visual Layout](#visual-layout) | [Technologies Used](#technologies-used) | [Information Architecture](#information-architecture) | [Deployment](#deployment) | [Local Development](#local-development) | [Testing](#testing) | [Acknowledgements](#acknowledgements)